nikitastupin/pwnhub/writings/pwn-request-via-non-default-branch.md

-# Pwn Request via a non-default branch
+# Pwn Request via non-default branch

 After reading the [Keeping your GitHub Actions and workflows secure Part 1: Preventing pwn requests](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) blog post I digged deeper into the vulnerability and found that many maintainers fall into the same pitfall while remediating the Pwn Request vulnerability.
 This discovery led to 8 fix bypasses immideately and several later.